1dco/kubernetes/README.md

 ## Configure Calico to use BGP

-in this step, we'll make sure Calico will peer with VyOS by using BGP with Local AS ```64512``` Remote AS ```64567``` , we'll not using calico bgp router reflector, but we'll using node to node mesh configuration, for kubernetes cluster with nodes < 50, shouldn't be an issue.
+in this step, we'll make sure Calico will peer with VyOS by using BGP with Local AS ```64512``` Remote AS ```64567``` , we'll not using calico bgp router reflector, but we'll fullmesh configuration, for kubernetes cluster with nodes < 50, shouldn't be an issue.

-NodeToNode Mesh means:
+Full Mesh means:

 > * Master will peer with node1, node2 and VyOS
 > * node1 will peer with master, node2 and VyOS